-No Easter party is complete without a Easter egg hunt in the list of Easter party games .
+No special event is complete without an egg hunt on the list of Easter party games .
 You can make it as complex or as easy as you wish depending on the age group of the children.

 For Young Children : Keep it simple and allow each child to win the same amount of goodies if you want to avoid tears.

-For Older Children : Most kids aged 5 and up love treasure hunt based Easter party games and again you can adapt the level of difficulty depending on the age group.
+For Older Children : Most children aged 5 and up love treasure hunt based Easter party games and again you can adapt the level of difficulty depending on the age group.

 Game 1 :

 Divide the kids into teams and assign each team a color.
-Allow roughly 10 plastic eggs per team and make sure each team's eggs are marked with their color and the clue number.
-Each team starts off with clue number 1, which should then lead them to egg number 2 (marked '2' and with their color).
-Inside that egg will be clue 2 to lead them to egg number 3 and so on.
-First team to collect all their eggs gets first pick at the Easter goodies.
+Allow roughly 10 plastic eggs per team and make sure each one is marked with their team color and the clue number.
+Each team starts off with clue number 1, which should then lead them to number 2 (marked '2' and with their color).
+Inside will be clue 2 that will lead them to number 3 and so on.
+First team to collect them all will get first pick at the goodies.

 Game 2 :

-When they have got as many eggs as possible, they open them up and add up the total of the numbers from the papers found inside their eggs.
+When they have got as many as possible, they open them up and add up the total of the numbers from the papers found inside.
 Each team then wins the number of mini chocolate eggs equal to their total.

 Equipment : Magazines, scissors, cuddly toy bunny

-This is another of my top Easter party games for the beginning of the party and it is particularly suited to the younger kids.
+This is another of my top Easter party games and it is particularly suited to the younger kids.